 Priority Pass Select™

 The Sapphire Reserve also gives you access to a global network of 1,000+ Priority Pass™ Select lounges in over 400 cities worldwide.
-Having lounge access is a must-have feature for any premium travel card, and while the Sapphire Reserve doesn’t have the additional Delta Sky Club or Centurion® Lounge access of The Platinum Card® from American Express, Priority Pass™ is a global network that includes some fantastic lounges around the world.
+Having lounge access is a must-have feature for any premium travel card, and while the Sapphire Reserve doesn’t have the additional Delta Sky Club or Centurion® Lounge access of The Platinum Card® from American Express (Terms Apply), Priority Pass™ is a global network that includes some fantastic lounges around the world.
 Guests are complimentary as well!

 Global Entry or TSA Pre ✓® Fee Credit